CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 - At this time there are no plans to utilize additional tools beyond what has been identified

 ### MVP
-The MVP goal of this project is one data visualization showing the prediction of which genres will produce the most daily box office revenue.
+The MVP goal of this project is a linear regression model with one feature genre and its relationship to daily box office revenue.

 ### Potential Additional Data Sources
 -  Popular news stories